apasto/ggm_bg_maps_binder/README.md

 It was set up to try SHTOOLS out of curiosity, to get familiar with Jupyter notebooks and their deployment on Binder, and, after a good deal of trial and error, to successfully compute a Bouguer disturbance, which *should* be a trivial task.
 The operation is defined in Eq.
 33 of ICGEM report [STR09/02](https://doi.org/10.2312/GFZ.b103-0902-26).

-To keep the notebook lean, the default parameters in the example result in a computation at relatively low degrees (*lmax* is 359, resulting in a 0.25° spaced grid).
-This is way less than the complete spectral content of the models involved, therefore a re-implementation of the gentle-cut truncation proposed by [Barthelmes (2008)](http://icgem.gfz-potsdam.de/gentlecut_engl.pdf) is included in the [`shtaper`](./shtaper.py) module.
+To keep the notebook lean, the default parameters in the example result in a computation at (relatively) low degrees.
+The $l_max$ of the used coefficients is set to 719, then the grid is oversampled twice to d/o 1439 (resulting in a 0.0625 deg grid).
+The truncation degree may be less than the complete spectral content of the models involved, therefore a re-implementation of the gentle-cut truncation proposed by [Barthelmes (2008)](http://icgem.gfz-potsdam.de/gentlecut_engl.pdf) is included in the [`shtaper`](./shtaper.py) module.
 It is successful in avoiding sidelobes/ringing.

 This notebook was set up with the following gravity models in mind, their SH coefficients downloaded in the gfc format from [ICGEM](http://icgem.gfz-potsdam.de/home):